 The Raja Ampat, or Four Kings Archipelago encompasses more than 9.8 million acres of land and sea off the northwestern tip of Indonesia's West Papua Province.

 The area includes the 4 large islands of Waigeo, Batanta, Salawati, and Misool, plus hundreds of smaller islands.
 The archipelago is part of an area known as the Bird's Head functional seascape, which also contains Cenderawasih Bay, the largest marine national park in Indonesia.

 Located in the Coral Triangle, the heart of the world's coral reef biodiversity, the seas and dive sites around Raja Ampat are possibly the richest in the world.
 The area's massive coral colonies show that its reefs are resistant to threats like coral bleaching and disease - threats that now jeopardise the survival of corals around the world.
-In addition, Raja Ampat's strong ocean currents sweep coral larvae across the Indian and Pacific Oceans to replenish other reef ecosystems.
+In addition, strong ocean currents sweep coral larvae across the Indian and Pacific oceans to replenish other reef ecosystems.
 Raja Ampat's coral diversity, resilience, and ability to replenish reefs make it a global priority for marine protection.

 Survey Confirms Highest Marine Biodiversity on Earth

 In 2002, The Nature Conservancy and our partners conducted a scientific survey of the Raja Ampat Islands to collect information on its marine ecosystems, mangroves, and forests.
 The survey brought Raja Ampat's total number of confirmed corals to 537 species - an incredible 75% of all known coral species.
 In addition, 828 fish species were recorded, raising the known total for the area to an amazing 1,074.
 On land, the survey found lush forests, rare plants, limestone outcroppings, and nesting beaches for thousands of sea turtles.
 See the results from their more recent 2006 marine survey report.